hippiehunter/dblbook/src/common/variables.md

 endsubroutine
 ```

 `**What if there's more than one global common that's unnamed?
-Probably field names would need to be unique.`
+Field names would need to be unique then, right?`

 > #### Output
 > ```